 There are many important things that happen in the church, but only one that truly qualifies as necessary: making disciples for Christ (Matthew 28:19-20).
 That’s entirely the work of the Holy Spirit, of course, yet we’re privileged to be the hearts, heads, and hands that support His work by providing for the preaching and teaching of God’s Word, administering the sacraments, supporting each other in our needs, welcoming visitors, reaching out in witness to the world, etc. And doing these things effectively does require attention to many practical matters: upkeep of facilities, balancing budgets, devising and administering policies, and many more.
 But all of these things are just the means that the Spirit employs to create and nourish disciples – the true purpose of the Church.
 They are never to be ends unto themselves!

 God provides us with many blessings, but one supreme blessing without which all the others are meaningless – the gift of eternal life bought for us in the blood of Christ.
-When we allow ANYTHING to become more important than that, we are squandering the “one thing necessary.”

 “For what does it profit a man to gain the whole world and forfeit his soul?”
 (Mark 8:36)